The Post-Star

 The Post-Star is a daily newspaper in Glens Falls, New York.
-Its circulation is 9,780.
 It serves the counties of Warren, Washington and Saratoga in New York State including the cities of Glens Falls and Saratoga Springs.
-It is the only daily newspaper published in Warren County.
-It competes with The Saratogian of Saratoga Springs and the Times Union of Albany for the Saratoga County market.
+The newspaper competes with The Saratogian of Saratoga Springs and the Times Union of Albany for the Saratoga County market.

 History

 The current Post-Star newspaper traces its roots to 1904 with the founding of a paper called The Morning Post.

 In 1909 the owners of The Morning Post acquired a competing newspaper called The Morning Star and merged the two papers into The Post-Star.